dmetivie/Robust-Randomized-Quasi-Monte-Carlo-paper-code/README.md

 # The Robust Randomized Quasi Monte Carlo method, applications to integrating singular functions

-This repository contains the code of the paper [The Robust Randomized Quasi Monte Carlo method, applications to integrating singular functions](https://hal.science/hal-03631879) by E. Gobet M. Lerasle and D. Métivier.
+This repository contains the code of the paper [The Robust Randomized Quasi Monte Carlo method, applications to integrating singular functions](https://hal.science/hal-03631879) by Emmanuel Gobet, Matthieu Lerasle and David Métivier.

 The paper contains multiple figures.
 In all, the code $M$ is the number of realizations used to show the estimators' density.
 Since we are interested in the tails of this distribution, we typically need $M$ very large, which makes the simulation quite heavy.
 Some simulations are lightweight and can run in less than an hour, they are in a Julia Pluto notebook.
-Other heavy simulations are given a script meant to run in parallel on a Slurm or SGE cluster.
+Other heavy simulations are given a script meant to be run in parallel on a Slurm or SGE cluster.

 For all the Randomized Quasi Monte Carlo simulations, we use $M$ Nested Uniform Scramble of the Sobol' sequence[^1].